sanderjo/solarmanpv/README.md

 Thank you
 ---------

-Thank you Petje [link](https://github.com/petski) for finding out the underlying solarmanpv mechanism.
+Thank you Petje aka Petski [link](https://github.com/petski) for finding out the underlying solarmanpv mechanism.